its-lab/MoniTutor/README.md

 #### Web2Py
 The next step is to install web2py.
 Web2py is a free, open-source web framework for agile development of secure database-driven web applications; it is written in Python and programmable in
 Python. web2py is a full-stack framework, meaning that it contains all the components you need to build fully functional web applications.
-MoniTutor depends on Web2Py, because it was debeloped as a Web2Py application.
+MoniTutor depends on Web2Py because it was developed as a Web2Py application.

 A sophisticated installation guide for web2py can be found in the web2py documentation.
 [Web2Py install-guide](http://web2py.com/books/default/chapter/29/13/deployment-recipes#Apache-setup)